mojaloop/product-council/Mojaloop Features/Mojaloop Feature List V4/Mojaloop Feature List V4.md

 # About Mojaloop
 Mojaloop is open source instant payments software that interconnects disparate financial institutions in a manner that promotes financial inclusion and provides robust risk management.
 It is available for use by any body that wishes to use it to implement and operate a payments scheme.

-The core functions that Mojaloop provides to connected financial institutions are:
+These are the core functions that Mojaloop provides to connected financial institutions:
-1. Payee address or **alias resolution**, ensuring that the correct payee account is reliably identified;
-2. **Clearing** of payments end to end, with robust measures that remove any element of doubt about the success of a transaction;
-3. **Settlement** of cleared transactions between financial institutions using a model agreed between those institutions, and according to a predefined schedule.

 ||||
 |----|--------------|----------|